Ottawa-Carleton Institute of Civil Engineering

 Traffic Engineering

 Introduction to principles of traffic engineering.
-Basic characteristics of drivers, vehicles, and traffic.
-Volume, speed, and delay studies.
+Traffic operation concepts.
+Travel modes and modal characteristics.
 Traffic stream characteristics and queuing theory.
-Capacity analysis of roads and intersections.
-Safety.
+Capacity and level of service analysis of roads and intersections.

 Urban Transportation